 Step 2.
 PAINT YOUR OUTDOOR FURNITURE

-Paint the table and chairs in Midnight Blue.
+Paint the table and chairs in Liberty Blue.
 You could paint them all Picket Fence and do the reverse color scheme if you prefer.
 But because we have little ones in the house, we went with a darker hue to help mask any fingerprints or food marks.

 Step 3: PAINT YOUR PATTERN

-Once your first color choice (in our case, Midnight Blue) has dried and has sufficient coverage (we only needed one coat with our outdoor furniture), choose a shibori pattern.
+Once your first color choice (in our case, Liberty Blue) has dried and has sufficient coverage (we only needed one coat with our outdoor furniture), choose a shibori pattern.
 This grid pattern is a great place to start, because it’s easier to replicate.